Text for Sarah Davidson's exhibition "For the Trees" at Dynamo Arts Association, April 2017.

 Much of adolescent memories are made in darkness, or outside of view.
 The spaces in which you have, at this self-discovering age, the most agency are the night and your room.
 The night being an illicit escape, the room being a hermetic fortress.
 Adolescence is remembered as a decorated incubator, a lone walk.
 Anyone who has grown up in the suburbs has some recollection of this, and the District of West Vancouver has its own beautifully specific mysteries.
 The presence of a wilderness presses in, and expands the city space towards the north and the west with pockets of forest, ocean, and mountains.
 The architecture and culture responds in kind, exerting control in some areas, and embracing its lack in others.

 These images that Victor John Penner has constructed to colour an environment of influence are of spaces outside the regular flows of the city.
 They are protected back eddies housing elements that resist a movement through time.
-They depict a darkness that is more about an interstitial time: the time of night, of hibernation, of incubation, a womb-like, adolescent time, a time that features the bizarre.
+They depict a darkness that houses an interstitial time: the time of night, of hibernation, of incubation, a womb-like, adolescent time, a time that features the bizarre.
 The photographs take the shape of chrysalises, metamorphic, surrounding that which defies consequence and causality and in which a structure of meaning liquefies, gathers potentiality, and emerges with new signifiers.

 A photograph itself is adolescent.
 It ties a present moment to a past one.
 A photograph contains the existence of both, simultaneously.
 Amphibian, it exists in the past as a vestige, and the present as an object.
 These scenes operate structurally in the same manner as the photograph.
 Their content is equally outside of time.

 I use the metaphor of the adolescent broadly within this work, to speak about its intention, its content, and its structure.
-The artist utilizes the persona of an adolescent a critical eye.
+The artist utilizes the persona of an adolescent as a critical eye.
 The artist, the work itself is not adolescent as such.
 I would like to use the impressionable years between childhood and adulthood as a method of looking at the development of an identity of place, as a character that has a particular way of interacting with their surroundings, and as a medium that, for all its accomplishments in this particular region, seems poised on the verge of adulthood internationally and historically.
 I argue that this position is a vital one, full of tumultuous love affairs, unrepentant rebellion, a deep affinity and sensitivity to beauty, and an acute awareness of death.

 Jeff Wall describes photography in his essay “Marks of Indifference,” as being unable to “participate in the adventure it might be said to have suggested in the first place.”
 This remark is in reference to the annihilation of depiction in art over the course of the modern era.
 However, the language he uses implies a further anthropomorphization of photography into a character full of its own existential angst, one that may be caught pouting, or damaging public property.
 Photography becomes someone who is complaining of exclusion by claiming ownership over the activity from which they are being excluded.
 Like a teenager, this character of photography is able to criticize the mechanics of its existence while having remarkably little control over its resolution.